-Vivo X21 available for pre-booking ahead of May 29 India launch: Expected price, offers, etc
+Vivo X21 available for pre-booking before May 29 India launch: Expected price, offers and more

-Vivo X21 is up for pre-booking via Vivo online store, ahead of India launch on May 29.
-The smartphone can be pre-booked by paying Rs 2,000 and the users can avail several pre-launch offers as well.
-Notably, Vivo has already sent out invites for Vivo X21 launch in India, which will take place in New Delhi on May 29.
-The X21 is the second smartphone in the world that is commercially available with an in-display fingerprint scanner.
-Of course, the India price for Vivo X21 will be made official on the launch day.
-Currently, the 6GB RAM+128GB storage model in black colour option is listed for pre-booking.
+Vivo X21 is available for pre-booking via Vivo’s online store.
+The official India launch for the X21 smartphone will take place on May 29.
+Vivo X21 smartphone can be pre-booked by paying an advance of Rs 2,000.
+Vivo is offering several pre-launch offers as well for those who sign up for this smartphone.

+The company has already sent out invites for Vivo X21 launch in India, which will take place in New Delhi on May 29.
+The X21 is the second smartphone in the world, which is commercially available with an in-display fingerprint scanner.
+The 6GB RAM+128GB storage model in black colour option is listed for Vivo X21 pre-booking.

+Also Read: Vivo X21 India launch LIVE UPDATES: Sale from today at Flipkart, live starts at 12:30 PM

 Vivo X21 India launch on May 29: How to pre-book, launch offers

 Vivo X21 is available for pre-booking on Vivo’s online store.
-Users will need to pay an advance of Rs 2,000 to pre-book the device.
-Post payment, users will be sent a Rs 2,000 coupon on their email, which can be applied on May 29 to buy the phone.
+Post payment of the advance fee, users will be sent a Rs 2,000 coupon on their email, which can be applied on May 29 to buy the phone.
 Do note that the balance amount also needs to be paid while purchasing the phone.

+Also read: Vivo X21 to be Flipkart exclusive for online, sale to start from May 29

+Customers who pre-book Vivo X21 will be offered gift voucher worth Rs 1,000 from Ferns n Petals.
+Vodafone will give one year device security along with 280GB additional data.
+In addition, users can avail five per cent cashback on SBI credit card and no cost EMI up to 12 months.

 Also Read: Vivo X21 with in-display fingerprint scanner coming to India on May 29